liamgens/Amaz-ings_API/README.md

-# tinder-for-amazon
+# Amaz-ings
-The API for the amazon tinder application, the name is still in the works.
+The API for the Amaz-ings, a Tinder-like application for browsing through Amazon's new and exciting products.